DaVinciGraph/next-auth-hashpack/README.md

 <br>

 **mirrorNodeAccountInfoURL** <br>
-**_`optional for development`_** by default this package send an http request to hedera public mirror node to get the signing-in user public key so to verify the signed data. but it's only provided in for the testnet, so for the production you must give the mainnet url manually. <br>eg: `https://mainnet-public.mirrornode.hedera.com/api/v1/accounts/`
+**_`optional for development`_** after version 1.0.6 you must define this variable as an object with two properties `tesetnet` and `mainnet` which both are urls pointing to a mirror node to get an account information.
+If left empty default urls are the public mirror nodes.

 <br>